 iii.
-Education, Health and Care Plan
+Education, Health and Care Plan (EHCP)

-If a child has lifelong or significant difficulties they may undergo a Statutory Assessment Process which is usually requested by the school but can be requested by a parent.
-This will occur where the complexity of need or a lack of clarity around the needs of the child are such that a multi-agency approach to assessing that need, to planning provision and identifying resources, is required.
-The decision to make a referral for an Education, Health and Care Plan will be taken at a progress review meeting.
+If children fail to make progress in spite of high quality targeted support through SEND Support, we may apply for the child to be assessed for an EHCP.
+This will also apply if the child has lifelong / significant difficulties or where the complexity of need or a lack of clarity around the needs of the child are such that a multi-agency approach to assessing that need, to planning provision and identifying resources, is required.
+The decision to make a referral for an EHCP will be taken at a progress review meeting.

-The application for an Education, Health and Care Plans will combine information from a variety of sources including; Parents, Teachers, SENCO, Social Care and Health professionals
+The application for an EHCPs will combine information from a variety of sources including; Parents, Teachers, SENCO, Social Care and Health professionals

 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.
-A decision will be made by a group of people from education, health and social care (if applicable) about whether or not the child is eligible for an EHC Plan.
-Parents have the right to appeal against a decision to initiate a statutory assessment leading to an EHC Plan.
+A decision will be made by a group of people from education, health and social care (if applicable) about whether or not the child is eligible for an EHCP.
+Parents have the right to appeal against a decision to initiate a statutory assessment leading to an EHCP.

-Following Statutory Assessment, an EHC Plan will be provided by the Royal Borough of Windsor & Maidenhead, if it is decided that the child's needs are not being met by the support that is ordinarily available.
+Following Statutory Assessment, an EHCP will be provided by the Royal Borough of Windsor & Maidenhead, if it is decided that the child's needs are not being met by the support that is ordinarily available.
 The school and the child's parents will be involved in developing and producing the plan.
-Parents have the right to appeal against the content of the EHC Plan.
-They may also appeal against the school named in the Plan if it differs from their preferred choice.
+Parents have the right to appeal against the content of the EHCP.
+They may also appeal against the school named in the EHCP if it differs from their preferred choice.

-Once the EHC Plan has been completed and agreed, it will be kept as part of the pupil's formal record and reviewed at least annually by staff, parents and the pupil.
+Once the EHCP has been completed and agreed, it will be kept as part of the pupil's formal record and reviewed at least annually by staff, parents and the pupil.
 The annual review enables provision for the pupil to be evaluated and, where appropriate, for changes to be put in place, for example, reducing or increasing levels of support.